 During the 2013 legislative session, Behning focused on bringing greater accountability to the classroom and giving more Hoosier students access to an educational environment that best fits their needs.
 His top three priority bills were HEA 1003, 1338 and Senate Enrolled Act (SEA) 465.
 HEA 1003 made changes to Indiana's School Choice program, giving more students the opportunity to access a variety of opportunities.
 HEA 1003 also improved the current school grading system, creating one letter ranking focused primarily on how students improve.
 Additionally, the attendance of a full kindergarten year now qualifies as the two semesters in a public school needed before a student can access the School Choice program.
 HEA 1003 gave the siblings of Choice Scholarship recipients and children with disabilities access to the School Choice program.
 HEA 1338 increased accountability and standards in charter schools, enhancing transparency in students’ performances.
 That legislation addressed various issues regarding charter school administration, including making charter schools eligible to receive School Safety Grants.
 SEA 465 created the Indiana Works Council, which provided recommendations to the legislature on how to create innovative improvements to Indiana's job skill training.
 The governor designated distinct geographic regions throughout the state and established a Works Council for each region.

 Outside of his legislative role, Behning is also very involved in a number of community activities.
 He was on the board of directors at Westview Hospital.
 This position helped him become a key advocate for Marian University’s Osteopathic School of Medicine, Indiana’s second medical school, which opened in the fall of 2013.

 Behning was the School Board Chairman of Calvary Lutheran High School of Indianapolis from 1988-1992.
 He was the board president at the Lutheran High School in Indianapolis from 2000-2004.
 He was the Executive Director at Calvary Lutheran Church, LCMS, in Southport, Indiana from 2008-2014.

 Behning was an active member of the Guilford Township Civic Association.
 Additionally, he is a member of the Decatur Township Civic Council.
-Behning is a NCSL Early Learning Fellow, the vice chair of the NCSL Committee on Education and the International Study Committee.
+Behning is a NCSL Early Learning Fellow and a member of the International Study Committee.
+He was recently named the co-chair of the NCSL Committee on Education.